Writing Challenges

 The starting point would be to find out why your kiddo hates writing.
 Does she not have the fine motor skills to form letters easily and properly yet?
 Does she struggle to sit still (a kinesthetic learner)?
 Are the assignments/workbook pages more difficult than are appropriate?
 Are you learning too many things at once (letter formation, sentence structure, parts of speech, spelling, grammar, etc.)?
 Once you can evaluate why your child dislikes writing so much, you will likely have a clearer path forward to make writing less distasteful for her.

 At this age, you're just going to be focusing on teaching reading skills and also handwriting.
-If your kiddo is struggling with penmanship, developing his fine motor skills is going to bring up the legibility of his letter formation naturally.
+If your kiddo is struggling with penmanship, developing his fine motor skills will bring up the legibility of his letter formation naturally.
 To that end, Kumon maze books would be an excellent place to start for a beginner, followed by Channie's My First Letters and Italic Handwriting (or A Reason for Writing).

 “Do you have any products or tips to help kinesthetic learners with writing?”